paragonie/paseto/docs/RFC/paseto.md

 IMPORTANT: Key identifiers **MUST** be independent of the actual keys used by Paseto.

+A fingerprint of the key is allowed as long as it is impractical for an attacker to recover the key from said fingerprint.

 For example, the user **MUST NOT** store the public key in the footer for a **public** token and have the recipient use the provided public key.
 Doing so would allow an attacker to replace the public key with